Highlighting the right aspects of the property, by getting to know it well

 Balancing different light sources, by using expertise and experience to know what's needed

 All light sources create a different colour cast on photographs, blue from natural light, yellow from certain electric lights, and so on.
-I use multiple exposure images with multiple White Balances to ensure uniformly correct colour across the image.
-This means that white walls will be white, light thrown from coloured lights will remain correct, and light from fluorescent lighting and windows will look natural.
+By using multiple exposure images to ensure uniformly correct colour across the image, I can ensure that white walls will be white, light thrown from coloured lights will remain correct, and light from fluorescent lighting and windows will look natural.

 Keeping the right things in focus, by applying depth of field techniques

 Property photographs in particular need to deliver crisp detail right across the image.
 A blurred background or foreground can be used to artistic effect, or to highlight aspects of the property.
-Unintentionally blurred images mean the camera has not been used correctly, or is not capable of providing images at the correct resolution, resulting in the detail you need not being there.
+Unintentionally blurred images mean the camera has not been used correctly, or is not capable of providing images at the correct resolution.
+This results in the detail you need not being there, and can give your potential clients a bad impression.

 Managing the whole process, by knowing that pressing the shutter button is the easiest part